opennetworkinglab/ngsdn-tutorial/EXERCISE-5.md

 #### Adding support for ECMP with action selectors

-The last modification that you will make to the pipeline is to add an `action_selector` that will hash traffic between the different possible next hops.
+The last modification you will make to the pipeline is to add an `action_selector` that hashes traffic between the different possible next hops.
 In our leaf-spine topology, we have an equal-cost path for each spine for every leaf pair, and we want to be able to take advantage of that.